-(This information was previously requested as RAI-6 in the NRC letter dated June 24, 2013.
-However, based on feedback from the licensees, this RAI has been revised as above.)
+(This information was previously requested as RAI-6 in the NRC letter dated June 26, 2013.
+However, based on feedback from the licensees, it was revised as stated above.)

 3.9 Design Features: Accuracy

 The instrument channels shall maintain their designed accuracy following a power interruption or change in power source without recalibration.